backupbrew/switchbrew/Switch System Flaws.md

 # List of Switch System Flaws

-There are currently no public/known Switch System Flaws.
+There are currently no public Switch System
+Flaws.

 ## Hardware